analog-nico/assumejs/README.md

 assume(foo, 'my message', { data: 'Hello world!' }).to.equal('bar');
 ```

-TODO:
-- Add never chain which is an alias for .not
-- assume().never.happens()

 ### Extending the Assumption Syntax

 Chai was designed with high extensibility in mind and many [plugins](http://chaijs.com/plugins) are already available.